 While working with a client to scale a DNN 7.x installation to handle 50,000 concurrent users I was turning over every rock, looking at every aspect of the site and confirming every server setting that I could.
 (We even upgraded the site from 7.0.0 -> 7.2.3 to try and resolve the issues.)
 The initial performance of the application was abysmal.
-With a few third party module swaps we were getting closer, supporting around 20% of the total load that we wanted to support when I noticed something funny.
+With a few third-party module swaps we were getting closer, supporting around 20% of the total load that we wanted to support when I noticed something funny.

 Utilizing numerous tracking tools I was focused on finding a “quick hit” win with regards to performance.
 It was at this time that I noticed a number of requests outbound from the website to 51Degrees.
 51Degrees is the component that comes as part of DNN that is used for user interface optimization improving responsive web design (RWD) techniques and enhancing web site analysis.
-Upon further review this system seems to have a fairly large impact on the overall throughput that we were able to achieve once the load built up.
+Upon further review, this system seems to have a fairly large impact on the overall throughput that we were able to achieve once the load built up.
 At this point to confirm my theory I manually disabled all aspects of the 51Degrees product and re-tested performance.
 We noticed a radical improvement of more than 45% throughput under heavy load with this single change.
 It should be noted that this impact was not directly visible ore measurable at incredibly low volumes.
 (Less than 5 requests/sec to the server)

 NOTE: Due to the extreme load, and other performance tweaks yet to be made on the server the impacts that I identified above might not be re-creatable and are not necessarily representative of the widespread impact.

-With the above information in hand I decided to reach out to the folks at 51Degrees and provide them with the information I had and ask them for some assistance.
-They thanked me for the insight, in particular the detail I provided about the precise environment configuration, and confirmed they had reports of a suspected high load performance issue but so far had failed to recreate it in their own tests.
+With the above information in hand, I decided to reach out to the folks at 51Degrees and provide them with the information I had and ask them for some assistance.
+They thanked me for the insight, in particular, the detail I provided about the precise environment configuration, and confirmed they had reports of a suspected high load performance issue but so far had failed to recreate it in their own tests.
 After a short period of time they were back in contact with me, and responding like no-other third-party vendor had in the past.
-They not only wanted to improve, they had put a plan in place and wanted to work with me to sanity check the fix prior to implementation and to performance test it upon completion.
+They not only wanted to improve, but they had also put a plan in place and wanted to work with me to sanity check the fix prior to implementation and to performance test it upon completion.

 I welcomed the collaboration and looked forward to their solution.
 A few weeks went by and I was provided a test copy of the solution prior to its launch as a public beta for other testers.